On the immersion classes of nearby Lagrangians: Proof of Proposition

 To this end, introduce the notion of a \emph{co-reduction} of a spectrum $X$ (with $H_0(X)\cong \Z$) which is a map from $X$ to the sphere spectrum $\Sigma^\infty S^0$, which induces an isomorphism on homology groups in non-positive degrees.
 Notice that since the sphere spectrum has trivial homology in negative degrees the same has to be true for $X$ - this is called a connective spectrum.
 Any suspension spectrum $\Sigma^\infty Y_+$ of a connected space $Y$ has a co-reduction by taking the suspension spectrum functor of the based map $Y_+ \to S^0$ given by collapsing all of $Y$ to the non-base point.

+We will state the following lemma in slightly more generality than we need.
+It is standard that there is a Thom space associated to any sphere bundle, and thus a Thom spectrum associated to any stable sphere bundle (see e.g. \cite[Definition 5.3]{Rudyak}).

-\begin{lem}[Proposition 2.8 of \cite{Atiyah}] Let $Y$ be a connected finite $CW$ complex, and $V$ a stable spherical bundle over $Y$.
-The Thom space of $V$ admits a coreduction if and only if $\eta$ is trivial, i.e. if and only if the classifying map
+\begin{lem}[Proposition 2.8 of \cite{Atiyah}] Let $Y$ be a connected finite $CW$ complex, and $V$ a $0$ dimensional stable spherical bundle over $Y$.
+The Thom spectrum of $V$ admits a coreduction if and only if $V$ is trivial, i.e. if and only if the classifying map

 is null homotopic. \end{lem} \begin{proof} Since $Y$ is finite the co-reduction of $Y^{V}$ is realized as an actual map

 where $\epsilon^a$ is the trivial bundle of dimension $a$ and $V \oplus \epsilon^a$ is represented by an actual bundle over $Y$ of which we take the Thom space.
 Since the Thom space is the quotient of the disc bundle by the sphere bundle we may lift this to a fibre-wise map over $Y$